Wieke Paulusma: Early life and career

-Politics

-Local (2014–2021)
+Groningen municipal council (2014–2021)

 She was inspired to go into politics by Els Borst, D66 leader and Ministers of Health, Welfare, and Sport, and joined D66 in 2012.
 Paulusma was elected to the Groningen municipal council in the 2014 municipal elections as D66's eighth candidate.
 She had decided to run for office because municipalities had been given more health care responsibilities, and she therefore deemed it necessary for people with experience in that field to be in the municipal council.
 Paulusma was one of the organizers of a G1000 conference, which was held in Groningen in June 2015.
 The conference about the city's future was attended by over 500 citizens, who had been chosen through a lottery, and it followed the concept of other G1000 conferences that had been held in Belgium and the Netherlands.
 Paulusma was also one of the initiators of a cooperative district council with members chosen through a lottery in her own district, the Oosterparkwijk.
 She had been inspired by a similar council in the London Borough of Lambeth.
 In the municipal council, she proposed making it possible for citizens to retrieve the municipality's file of them online.
 She also advocated banning smoking in places such as playgrounds and schools.

 Paulusma was re-elected in November 2018 as D66's second candidate.
 Her new specialties in the council included health care, welfare, local democracy, safety, and diversity.
 She also helped organize the campaign Raad zoekt Vrouw (Council is looking for women) to get more women elected to the Groningen council, for which she received the 2017 inspiration award from D66's Els Borst Netwerk.
 Paulusma also won the European Innovation in Politics Award for Democracy in 2019 for her work on the cooperative district council.
 She left the municipal council in April 2021 after her election to the House of Representatives.

 While a councilor, Paulusma served as chair of D66's national thematic department Care and Welfare, as a board member of the Association of Netherlands Municipalities (VNG; 2016–2021), and as a board member of the Els Borst Netwerk, which promotes gender equality within D66.